jgyo/CLBuilder/README.md

 For information on running the scripts in Axis and Ohs see the section "19.
 Interactive TextToSpeech Checklist" on page 93 of [Lorby "Axis and Ohs" for Microsoft Flight Simulator Documentation](https://axisandohs.weebly.com/uploads/6/0/8/2/60827113/lorbyaxisandohs_msfs_documentation.pdf).
 The documentation is written for Microsoft Flight Simulator, but the instructions regarding the use of scripts should work with any simulator.

 You will find instructions for installing and using **ACDB** under the Wiki tab above.

+**Notice:** The latest version of Malwarebytes flags the executable file, CLBuilder.exe, as MachineLearning/Anomalous.94%.
+This is a false positive notification.
+We have reported the error to Malwarebytes and hope to have this file excluded from detection soon.
+In the mean time you can exclude it from detection on your computer by restoring the file from quarantine, and then adding it to the list of excludable files within Malwarebytes.